linkyard/scala-effect-mcp/README.md

 - **Set up the Authentication**: Uses OAuthAuthorizationServer to guard the `/mcp` path and provide the `.well-known/oauth-protected-resource`.
 Pass it a token validator function to e.g. check the signature of the provided JWP.
 - **Proxy Authorization Server** (optional): Since not all OIDC IdP provide the necessary `.well-known/oauth-authorization-server` endpoint this route provides a proxy.
 The result will be the `.well-known/openid-configuration` of the IdP.
-- **Access the Token**: In the open session the authentication token is available as `client.authentication`.
+- **Access the Token**: In the open session the authentication token is available as `connectionInfo.authentication`, the connectionInfo is passed in when a session is started (McpServer.initialize).
 This is refreshed on every request, so it will be kept current (provided the client makes a request from time to time, eg a Ping).

 This example is useful for understanding how to build secure MCP servers that require user authentication and implement proper authorization controls and have access to the token.